vechain/vechain-hardhat-template/README.md

 ### Verify (Optional)

 After deploying `SimpleStorage`, the console will print the address of the deployed contract.
-You can veriqfy the contract [sourcify.eth](https://repo.sourcify.dev/select-contract/):
+You can verify the contract on [sourcify.eth](https://repo.sourcify.dev/select-contract/):

 ```bash
 yarn hardhat verify --network vechain_testnet 0x98307db87474fc30d6e022e2b31f384b134c2c2a